apexdeveloper/apexdeveloper/README.md

 - 👋 Hi, I’m @apexdeveloper
 - 👀 I’m interested in all thing coding
-- 🌱 I’m currently learning aws, ML/AI, SaaS/PaaS/IaaS
+- 🌱 I’m currently learning ML/AI, Enterprise AI Agent
-- 💞️ I’m looking to collaborate on aws, ML/AI
+- 💞️ I’m looking to collaborate on ML/AI projects
 - 📫 How to reach me ...

 <!---